DracotMolver/soube/README.md

  * Searching by song.

 ## How to install
- * (Note: Don't get me wrong, but people that is new in linux can be afraid of command lines)
+ * (Note: Don't get me wrong, but people that are new to linux can be afraid of command lines)

 #### Step 1
  ```